 Ten days later, Hsieh started to wake up.

 She could only see blurry, moving images as she drifted in and out of consciousness.
-She couldn’t talk or move her left side, so the nurse asked her to introduce herself on pen and pad to the tall, blurry image approaching her.
-Hsieh scribbled, "You look like Steve Martin."
-Joel Schwab, MD, associate professor of pediatrics, could only look at the paper and laugh.
+She couldn’t talk or move her left side.

-Physical therapy while waiting for her second craniotomy helped her sit up and stand.
+Physical therapy while waiting for her second craniotomy helped Hsieh sit up and stand.
 She eventually began to speak again, but only in Mandarin, her first language.

 "I was like a baby in a young adult’s body," Hsieh recalled.
 "My brain had regressed back to infancy.
 I was wearing diapers; I couldn’t move on one side and when I didn’t like something, I would throw it across the room like a child."
-A few weeks later, Hsieh began to speak in English again, and she credits Schwab for making the initial recovery period just as productive as it was fun.
-"He made humor a part of recovery," Hsieh said.
-"He’s so old, despite his age."
+A few weeks later, Hsieh began to speak in English again, and she credits her physicians for making the initial recovery period just as productive as it was fun.

 Three months later in September 2003, Yamini performed a second craniotomy to remove the AVM.
 After an angiogram showed the location of the malformation, Yamini coagulated the blood vessels leading into the tangled knot and pulled the knot out of Hsieh’s brain.
 In the final step of the seven-hour procedure, Yamini reattached the portion of her skull that had been stored in a freezer.